Campus Improvement Plan

 - ESF Levers:

-Strategy 3: Resources and materials will be purchased to support academic needs.
+Strategy 2: Resources and materials will be purchased to support academic needs.
+Study trips will be taken to enhance learning.

 Strategy's Expected Result/Impact: Improved academic achievement